JalilFitri/DiceGame/README.md

 *HOW TO RUN OUR CODE*

 open dicegame.qpf
-then go to file section and
+then go to *Project Navigator* to *Expand All* and

 click below file:

-DiceGame_final.v
+1. DiceGame_final.v

-DU.v
+2. DU.v

-CU.v
+3. CU.v

-bcdsegment.v
+4. bcdsegment.v

-slowclock.v
+5. slowclock.v

 finally,you will get full code dicegame.